Subtle characteristic classes for $Spin$-torsors: Introduction

-In this work we will go a bit further on this path by providing a complete description of the motivic cohomology with $\Z/2$-coefficients of $BSpin_n$, the Nisnevich classifying space of the spin group associated to the standard split form $q_n$.
-As we have already mentioned, this is a step forward in the understanding of $Spin$-torsors, which are in one-to-one correspondence with quadratic forms with trivial discriminant and Clifford invariant.
-In topology the singular cohomology of $BSpin_n$ has been computed by Quillen in \cite{Q}.
-Essentially, his computation is based on two key tools: 1) the regularity of a certain sequence in the cohomology ring of $BSO_n$; 2) the Serre spectral sequence associated to the fibration $BSpin_n \rightarrow BSO_n$.\\
+In this work we go a bit further on this path by providing a complete description of the motivic cohomology with $\Z/2$-coefficients of $BSpin_n$, the Nisnevich classifying space of the spin group associated to the standard split form $q_n$.
+As we have already mentioned, this is a step forward in the understanding of $Spin$-torsors, and so of quadratic forms with trivial discriminant and Clifford invariant.
+In topology the singular cohomology of $BSpin_n$ was computed by Quillen in \cite{Q}.
+Essentially, his computation is based on two key tools: 1) the regularity of a certain sequence in the cohomology ring of $BSO_n$; 2) the Serre spectral sequence associated to the fibration $BSpin_n \rightarrow BSO_n$.
+Regarding 1), we essentially prove the regularity of a sequence in the motivic setting similar to Quillen's sequence in topology.
+This sequence is obtained from the second subtle Stiefel-Whitney class by acting with some specific Steenrod operations.
+As we will notice, the motivic situation is much more complicated than the topological one.
+This comes from the fact that in the motivic picture the element $\tau$ appears.
+Regarding 2), we use instead techniques developed in \cite{SV} to deal with fibrations of simplicial schemes with fibers which are motivically Tate, since in the motivic setting we lack a spectral sequence of Serre's type associated to a fibration.
+As a result, we get a description of the entire cohomology ring of $BSpin_n$ which is similar to the topological one in the same way as it is for the orthogonal and the special orthogonal cases.
+More precisely, we prove the following theorem (see Theorem \ref{MQ2}).